 Breeding will also play a role in Temtem, being that when two compatible Temtems are put together, they will produce an egg, from which a new Temtem will be born.
 This system goes far beyond that, however, as Temtems will inherit some of their parent’s stats, as well as opening doors to new move-sets.
 There’s a flip-side, of course.
 There’s a generic degradation value that will lower for each new chain of egg, so you’ll need to think ahead on how you plan on spending Temtem’s breeding cycles.
 That’s quite some depth so far, right?

 Well, it only gets deeper.
 Temtem will indeed have a fully fledged story campaign that’s spread across six vivid islands.
 Online components of Temtem will be an addition to the adventure and will allow you to travel through the islands alongside other tamers and battle, trade, or talk with them.
 Furthermore, Temtem’s campaign will be fully co-op compatible.
 This feeds into the game’s MMO aspects.
 Tamers from around the world can join in and you will be able to see them around you as you adventure through the game.

 This comes on top of some other interesting features, such as the ability to buy your own home and decorate it as you see fit.
-There’s also the addition of clubs and (if the stretch goals are reached) in-game tournaments.
+There’s also the addition of clubs and in-game tournaments.
 There’s no denying that Temtem is going to be packed with vast portions of content.
 We don’t have a solid release date for it yet, outside of 2020, that is, but I can hardly wait to dive in.
 What do you think?
 Have you been following the game’s progress?
 Does it appeal to you?
 Hit the comment section below.